Bytecode: Execution

 A bytecode program may be executed by parsing and directly executing the instructions, one at a time.
 This kind of bytecode interpreter is very portable.
 Some systems, called dynamic translators, or just-in-time (JIT) compilers, translate bytecode into machine code as necessary at runtime.
 This makes the virtual machine hardware-specific but does not lose the portability of the bytecode.
 For example, Java and Smalltalk code is typically stored in bytecode format, which is typically then JIT compiled to translate the bytecode to machine code before execution.
 This introduces a delay before a program is run, when the bytecode is compiled to native machine code, but improves execution speed considerably compared to interpreting source code directly, normally by around an order of magnitude (10x).

 Because of its performance advantage, today many language implementations execute a program in two phases, first compiling the source code into bytecode, and then passing the bytecode to the virtual machine.
 There are bytecode based virtual machines of this sort for Java, Raku, Python, PHP, (Note: PHP has just-in-time compilation in PHP 8, and before while not on in the default version, had options like HHVM.
 For older versions of PHP: Although PHP opcodes are generated each time the program is launched, and are always interpreted and not just-in-time compiled.)
 Tcl, mawk and Forth (however, Forth is seldom compiled via bytecodes in this way, and its virtual machine is more generic instead).
 The implementation of Perl and Ruby 1.8 instead work by walking an abstract syntax tree representation derived from the source code.

 More recently, the authors of V8 and Dart have challenged the notion that intermediate bytecode is needed for fast and efficient VM implementation.
 Both of these language implementations currently do direct JIT compiling from source code to machine code with no bytecode intermediary.
+For example, early versions of V8 JavaScript engine deliberately bypassed an intermediate bytecode tier, performing direct JIT compilation from source text straight to native machine code via its "Full-codegen" compiler.

+However, this architecture faced severe memory bloat on mobile devices and unmanageable complexity when supporting newer, complex ECMAScript specifications.
+As a result, V8 completely overhauled its execution pipeline in 2017, introducing a low-level register-based bytecode interpreter named "Ignition."
+Modern versions of V8 now rely heavily on intermediate bytecode as their foundational execution tier, gradually escalating "hot" functions from bytecode to a multi-tiered native machine code JIT architecture (Sparkplug, Maglev, and TurboFan).